Honolulu Water Quality at a Glance

 PFAS (Per- and Polyfluoroalkyl Substances)

-Source: Industrial and consumer products, firefighting foam, and other sources; detected at low levels in some Oahu groundwater sources in recent testing
+Source: Industrial and consumer products, firefighting foam (particularly concerning near military installations like Red Hill), and other sources; detected at low levels in multiple Oahu well systems including Waipahu, Makakilo, Waipio Heights, Moanalua, Halawa, and Kaamilo Wells

-Health Effects: Potential impacts on immune system, thyroid function, and other health concerns with long-term exposure to elevated levels
+Health Effects: Potential impacts on immune system, thyroid function, and other health concerns with long-term exposure to elevated levels; considered “forever chemicals” due to their persistence in the environment

-Current Levels: Low levels detected in some wells, all below current health advisory levels EPA Action: New health-based standards being developed; BWS monitoring closely
+Current Levels: Low levels detected in multiple well systems, all below current health advisory levels but above zero detection EPA Action: New maximum contaminant levels established in 2024; BWS monitoring closely and evaluating treatment options

 Please read – our information